startsomethingstupid/Cafetownsend/Readme.md

 The above Project can also be built using Circle CI.
 The valid config file is available in .circleci

 ## WebDriver Manager
-The [Webdriver](https://github.com/bonigarcia/webdrivermanager) is used to remove the dependency of requiring browser binar files for test execution.
+The [Webdriver](https://github.com/bonigarcia/webdrivermanager) is used to remove the dependency of requiring browser binary files for test execution.